tjf952/tjf952.github.io/writeups/picoctf2020.md

 ![](picoctf/caesar.png)

-We can also write a simple python script to achieve the same goal and output all the possibilities using the following [script](picoctf/caesar.py):
+A simple python script can be used to achieve the same goal and output all the possibilities using the following [script](picoctf/caesar.py):
 ```python
 #!/usr/bin/python3
 import sys